VoltAero Cassio: Development

 The aft hybrid system has a 170 kW Nissan car engine developed with Solution F, with an additional 60 kW Emrax electric motor on the same shaft, for 100 hours of tests including endurance and demonstration flights.
 By March 2020, flight trials had begun for the hybrid-electric with its push-pull triple propeller configuration, before unveiling the Cassio 2 on 24 March.

 In May 2020, VoltAero presented the production Cassio family: the 330 kW combined Cassio 330 offering four seats, to be delivered from 2022, the later 480 kW Cassio 480 seating six and the 600 kW Cassio 600 accommodating ten people.
 The six-seater is planned for 2023 and the 10 seater for 2024.

+The prototype Cassio 330 hybrid-electric aircraft prototype was first publicly displayed at the 2023 Paris Air Show, in June 2023.
+Powered by a four-cylinder Kawasaki engine, it will be used for airframe design flight testing prior to the installation of a hybrid powerplant.

+In June 2025, VoltAero made public a redesign with a conventional T-tail and two fuselage-mounted pusher electric motors, similar to the Piaggio P180 or the Airbus E-Fan.

+The configuration replaces the previous twin-boom tail and single pusher propeller, to avoid blade detachement certification difficulties.

+The fuselage is stretched by 60 cm (23 in) and the parallel hybrid powertrain is replaced by a series one, as the thermal engine is used as a range extender.

+Power requirements grew higher than the previous 125 kW Safran EngineUS 100, offered up to 180 kW, and than the previous 150 kW Kawasaki Ninja motorcycle engine.

+The first prototype should fly in early 2026 powered by twin Rotax 916s, certification is planned for 2027.